UFOPOLI/csc-user-guide/docs/apps/bioconda.md

 -    Puhti users can use bioconda module to install tools, available in Bioconda repository, to their own personal Conda environments.

-BamTools provides both a programmer's API and an end-user's toolkit for handling BAM files.

 [TOC]

 ## Available